-With half of the reading year already behind us, it is a good time to take a moment to reflect on our Best Books of 2017 so far Of the 31 titles already reviewed here at Booklover Book Reviews this year, we awarded six (6) of those a rating of 4.5 Stars or higher.
+UPDATE: We have just published our end of 2017 reading summaries – Top Aussie Reads of 2017 and Top International Reads of 2017.
+With half of the reading year already behind us, it is a good time to take a moment to reflect on our Best Books of 2017 so far Of the 31 titles […]

 Romantic comedy (‘rom-com’) novels are too often overlooked by those that consider themselves ‘serious’ readers.
 I suspect much of the blame for that can be assigned to the publishing term chick-lit… and the many lesser quality titles marketed under that banner over the years.
 But just because a novel contains romance and comedic moments, that […]

-One of our Best Books of 2017 so far and shortlisted for the 2017 Voss Literary Prize.
-Our Tiny, Useless Hearts Synopsis Henry has ended his marriage to Caroline and headed off to Noosa with Mercedes’ grade three teacher, Martha.
-Caroline, having shredded a wardrobe-full of Henry’s suits, has gone after them.
-Craig and Lesley have […]
+Our Tiny, Useless Hearts is one of our Best Books of 2017 so far and shortlisted for the 2017 Voss Literary Prize.
+Our Tiny, Useless Hearts Synopsis: Henry has ended his marriage to Caroline and headed off to Noosa with Mercedes’ grade three teacher, Martha.
+Caroline, having shredded a wardrobe-full of Henry’s suits, has gone after […]

 Excited by the diversity of the titles that have been added to my reading list recently, and we even have a paperback copy of one of these to giveaway internationally!
 Winter Traffic by Stephen Greenall [ Amazon | Book Depository ] This debut novel from Stephen Greenall is one of the 2017 releases by Aussie Authors I’ve been particularly looking forward. […]